Living & Working

 In addition, applicants can enjoy visa-free travel through the 26 Schengen area countries.

-The minimum investment period is 5 years (the initial permit is valid for 1 year, and renewable subsequently for 2 periods of 2 years each).
+The minimum investment period is 5 years (the initial permit is valid for 1 year (although this year, they increased the validity to 2 years), and renewable subsequently for 2 periods of 2 years each).
 In addition, investors must fulfill the minimum residency periods of 7 days in the first year, and 14 days in the subsequent 2-year periods.

 In order to qualify, you need to be a citizen of a third country (i.e. Portuguese, EU and EEE nationals are not eligible for the Golden Visa program).
 You must then opt for an investment route, as an individual or through a company.